cmu-phil/tetrad-manual-rtd/docs/tetrad-interface/overview/simulation-and-utilities.md

 ## Other utilities

-Depending on your version of Tetrad, you may see additional tools such as:
+In the version of Tetrad described in this manual, the **Tools** menu also includes additional utilities such as:

 - Data preprocessing helpers.
 - Graph conversion or simplification tools.
 - Checks for correctness of graph types or graph properties.

-Two important tools with their own pages in this section are:

-- **Grid Search** – for systematic parameter sweeps over algorithms.
-- **Markov Checker** – for checking whether a graph is Markov to a data set (or another graph).

-See those pages for more detailed descriptions and usage patterns.
+Several utilities are documented in their own pages elsewhere in the manual (for example, **Detail: Grid Search** and **Detail: Markov Check**).
+Refer to the table of contents for links to those tools and their usage patterns.